 Wait for the driver installation to be completed.

 A prompt will then notify you that your wireless USB installation is successful.

-Connecting your Windows 8 or Windows 8.1 computer wirelessly
+Connecting your Windows 8 and higher computer wirelessly

-Now that your wireless USB adapter is installed, check to see whether your Windows 8 or Windows 8.1 computer is now able to see available wireless networks in range.
+Now that your wireless USB adapter is installed, check to see whether your Windows computer is now able to see available wireless networks in range.
 To learn how, click here.